CalebCouch/tbGIVE/README.md

 ### Requirements
 1. URL to a hosted and trusted service such as blockstream.info to get blockchain data
 2. URL to a hosted and nontrusted service that gives the published books

+## TBPUB Miner

+### Description
+A TBPUB Miner is an online service that runs a Root Node.
+It can allow others to publish data with a simple API and lighting payments.
+Or it can be a more lightweight option for App Providers to allow their Apps to read published Books.

+## TBBandwidth

+### Description
+TBandwidth is a built-in layer two protocol that allows for spamless discovery of DID-DHT keys.
+Additionally, by attaching a price to DID-DHT keys, other protocols can be built that only allow a certain number of interactions based on the cost of a did.